 The best time for a visit would be during early morning or late afternoon, as you can go around the place without the strong heat in the middle of the day and enjoy the scenic beauty of the place with comfort.

-Suggested Read: Beaches In Kerala
+Suggested Read: Offbeat Places In Kerala For An Amazing Getaway

-The Chandragiri Fort Kerala has historical value and is sure to club visitors into a rich journey of the past that belongs to the state.
+The Chandragiri Fort, Tirupati has historical value and is sure to club visitors into a rich journey of the past that belongs to the state.
 Be it a history enthusiast, nature lover, or a curious traveller, the majestic architecture, scenic views, and intriguing history of this fort will mark a memory in every visitor’s life.
 Plan your visit to Chandragiri Fort and soak into stories of battles, trade, and cultural exchanges that shaped this region.

 Cover Photo: TP RADHAKRISHNAN / Wikimedia Commons